Baldwin Wisconsin Idea Seed Grants

 All materials must be submitted online.

-Step 3: Applicants must submit proposals to their department chair or unit director via the online proposal system for approval.
-The deadline for approval by the department chair is October 9, 2023.
-If an applicant’s unit is not departmentalized (e.g., School of Nursing), the proposal must be submitted directly to the dean’s office.
-The approval deadline at the dean level is October 16, 2023.
+Step 3: Submitted proposals will be routed to your department chair or unit director for approval via the online proposal system.
+The deadline for approval by the department chair/unit director is October 7, 2024.
+If an applicant’s unit is not departmentalized (e.g., Law, Nursing, Pharmacy), the proposal will be submitted directly to the dean’s office.
+The deadline for dean’s office approval is October 14, 2024.

 Applicants should check the approval status of their proposals in the online system.
 Applicants are responsible for securing approval of their proposals by their department chairs/unit directors and deans.